Skip to content

 Running Trimmomatic

-Class Exercise
+Class Exercise #1

-This Exercise will take ~20 mins.
-Please work with your neighbor if you have questions.
+Collaboration: Please work with your neighbor if you have questions.
 I will begin answering questions at the 5 minute mark.

 /gpfs1/cl/mmg3320/course_materials/trimmomatic_exercise